Best WooCommerce paywall plugin

 Filtering types and style options

 The WooCommerce Product Filters plugin comes with a big choice of filter styles.
-This includes checkboxes, dropdown lists, radio buttons, text labels, images (with or without text), and color swatches.
+This includes checkboxes, dropdown lists, radio buttons, text labels, images (with or without text), and color filters.
 Which one you choose for each type of product data can make a big difference to your customers' experience.

 Here's a summary of the different filtering styles that you can choose from: